What is a Pet Therapy Dog?

 Pet therapy is a guided interaction between an individual and a trained animal.
 It also involves the animal’s handler.
 The purpose of pet therapy is to help a patient recover from or cope with a health problem or a mental disorder.
 Pet therapy also is called animal-assisted therapy (AAT).

-This ten week Pet Therapy Course is for adult dogs who have the prerequisite AKC Canine Good Citizen certification.
+This ten-week Pet Therapy Course is for adult dogs who have the prerequisite AKC Canine Good Citizen certification.
 If your dog absolutely lives to be petted, guess what?
 Your dog might be a great candidate to give joy to the elderly in nursing homes or kids in hospitals or schools.
 The class prepares you to test for your pet therapy certification so you can visit nursing homes, hospitals, Libraries and Schools with a well-behaved canine that you can be proud of.
 We will administer the test and send in the results to “Love On A Leash” They will mail you your certificate.

 Having a dog trained to be a therapy dog is one of the most rewarding feelings for you, your dog and the community!
 Think of all of the good you and your dog could do by giving back to the community by spending time with kids in a hospital, soldiers and veterans who have come back home and need some healing energy, bringing a smile to folks in a retirement community who love to talk about fond memories when they had a dog and even having your dog help a child in a school gain the confidence to read!

 Using your dog for pet therapy is a wonderful opportunity to bring joy and unconditional love to the elderly and physically infirmed.
-This is equally a rewarding experience for you
+This is equally a rewarding experience for you.

 Where is Pet Therapy offered?